Why Bonaire is the Caribbean’s Best-Kept Secret

 Unwind at Plaza Beach Resort Bonaire

 For luxury that doesn’t hurt your wallet, book an all-inclusive suite at the Plaza Beach Resort Bonaire—just a 15-minute walk from downtown Kralendijk, Bonaire’s capital city.
-Amenities include a freshwater pool, gym, spa services and two restaurants: Tipsy Seagull, which offers buffet breakfast and lunch with impressive views of the sea; and Coconut Crash Beach Bar, which serves cocktails and snacks.
-Whether you’re lounging on the property’s enormous beach (snorkelling gear and kayaks are available from the activity centre) or enjoying drinks by the lagoon, Bonaire’s largest inclusive resort is the ideal home base for your island adventure.
+Amenities include a freshwater pool, gym, spa services and the Tipsy Seagull, which offers meals with impressive views of the sea.
+Whether you’re lounging on the property’s enormous beach (snorkelling gear and kayaks are available from the activity centre) or enjoying drinks by the lagoon, this sprawling resort is the ideal home base for your island adventure.
 For a truly opulent stay, request a beach-view grand suite.
 (You’re welcome.)

 Stroll Along Kaya Grandi